Jvinniec/aoe2-aiscript/README.md

 ![image](images/snippets_example.gif "snippets")

+### Experimental Features

+These are features that are considered good enough to be tested by people, but may still need some tweaking.

+Current experimental features:
+- Auto completion suggestions (so far only user patch commands, building names and civilizations)
+- Green warning squiggles for unknown *actions* or *facts* (still very wonky)

+By default these features are turned off to ensure the average person has a stable experience with the extension.
+To turn them on, go the settings (`Code`->`Preferences`->`Settings`), search for *'aoe2 enable experimental'* and set it to `true`.

 ## Why ANOTHER code editor?

 Building the editing features on top of Visual Studio Code offers several benefits: